wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-pid-controller.rst

 Footnotes
 ---------

 ..
-[1] For this simulation, we model a ball being injected to the flywheel as a constant torque fighting the spinning of the wheel for a brief period of time, right around the 5 second mark.
+[1] For this simulation, we model a ball being injected to the flywheel as a velocity-dependant (frictional) torque fighting the spinning of the wheel for one quarter of a wheel rotation, right around the 5 second mark.
 This is a very simplistic way to model the ball, but is sufficient to illustrate the controller's behavior under a sudden load.
 It would not be sufficient to predict the ball's trajectory, or the actual "pulldown" in :term:`output` for the system.